 Final Report

-A final report consisting of a 500 - 1,000 word narrative, at least two images, and a final budget summarizing the expenses and sources of revenue is due within 30 days of completion of the project.
+A final report consisting of a 500 - 1,000 word narrative, at least two images, and a final budget summarizing the expenses and sources of revenue is due within 13 months of the application deadline (March 15 and October 15).
 Final reports should be sent to funding@culturalheritage.org and are required to be eligible for future funding.
 Reports may be published in part or in full by FAIC, including posting on our website.